-The Hind’s Head had an unsavoury reputation.
-In the 18th century its publican apparently came up with an ingenious way of subsidising his income.
+The now demolished Hind’s Head Pub had a particularly unsavoury reputation.
+In the 18th century, its publican apparently came up with an ingenious way of subsidising his income.
 Any rich traveller who stopped at the inn was given a particularly undesirable room for the night: It had a trap door beneath the bed.
-When asleep, the unfortunate guest would be catapulted down a neck-braking shaft and their possessions taken to swell the innkeeper’s purse.
-Eventually, a bar-maid fell for one of the prospective murder victims and told him what to expect.
+When asleep, the unfortunate guest would be tipped down a neck-braking shaft and their possessions taken to swell the innkeeper’s purse.
+Eventually, a barmaid fell for one of the prospective murder victims and told him what to expect.
 He ran for help and the publican was quickly arrested.
-Unfortunately for Bracknell, this story is almost identical to the much better documented version from the Ostrich in Colnbrook (Bucks).
+Unfortunately for Bracknell, this story is almost identical to the much better documented version from the Ostrich Inn in Colnbrook.

-It was at Bracknell, in 1723, that a troop of mounted grenadier guards had a pitched battle with the infamous band of ruffians known as the Wokingham Blacks.
+It was at Bracknell, in 1723, that a troop of mounted grenadier guards fought a pitched battle with the infamous band of local criminals known as the Wokingham Blacks (because of their muddied faces).
 They had been marauding around this area of Windsor Forest for over a year, but, after one of their number was forced to reveal the gang’s whereabouts, the authorities were, at last, able to capture some twenty-nine men.

-A more genteel one-time resident of the town was the celebrated poet, Percy Bysshe Shelley.
-During the period of his rocky first marriage, he took a fancy to a certain Cornelia Turner and moved to Bracknell to be near her.
-They studied the Italian poets together, but how far their relationship otherwise went is unclear.
+The main road through the town became a Turnpike in 1759, with an increased number of coaches bringing more genteel visitors.
+A one-time resident of the town was the celebrated poet, Percy Bysshe Shelley.
+During the period of his rocky first marriage, in 1813, he took a fancy to a certain Mrs Cornelia Turner and moved to a house called High Elms in Bracknell to be with her.
+This house stood in what is now the middle of the Met Office Roundabout.
+They studied the Italian poets together, but how far their relationship went otherwise is unclear.